The Seven Day Solo Meal Planner on Google Sheets.

 - Single Serve Recipe Repeats checkboxes.

-Budget Page:
+Budget page:

-- Auto-adding Six Week Monthly Food Receipt Calculator.
+- Five Week Monthly Food Receipt Calculator.

-- Auto-adding Six Week Monthly Food Budget Balancer.
+- Five Week Monthly Food Budget Balancer.

 - 12 month totals chart for tracking prep time, budgets, and receipts.

-Kitchen Treasures to Try & Buy page:
+Try & Buy page:

 - Eleven category notepad.